-Internet of Things: Platforms and Analytics is a comprehensive program that examines the platform, analytics and information management (AIM) landscape in relation to the Internet of Things (IoT).
+Internet of Things: Platforms and Analytics is a comprehensive program that examines the platform and analytics and information management (AIM) landscape in relation to the Internet of Things (IoT).
 This program includes a detailed quantitative and qualitative view of supply- and demand-side trends in the software organizations used to build and deploy IoT applications, manage and connect IoT devices, and capture, integrate, store, and analyze data.
 This research provides critical value to IoT software vendors as well as hardware and services vendors.

 Internet of Things: Platforms and Analytics

 - Market sizing and forecasting for IoT platforms and analytics